karlrez/karls-site/README.md

 "# karls-site"

-Built with the Python-Django Framework, contains a page to upload/view pictures, and a polling app
+Python-Django website to show some of my other hosted projects.